René (novella): Plot summary

 Disgusted, René withdraws from society and lives in an obscure part of the city.
 But this reclusive life soon bores him too.
 He decides to move to the countryside but he finds no happiness there: "Alas, I was alone, alone on the earth.
 A secret languor was taking hold of my body.
 The disgust for life I had felt since childhood came back with renewed force.
 Soon my heart no longer provided food for my mind, and the only thing I felt in my existence was a deep ennui."

 René decides to kill himself, but when his sister learns of his plan, the two are joyfully reunited.
 But there is no happy ending.
 Amélie seems to be pining for something.
 One day, René finds she has gone, leaving a letter saying she wants to become a nun but giving no explanation why.
 René goes to witness her initiation ceremony where she reveals she has joined the convent because she wants to overcome her incestuous love for him.
 Devastated by this confession, René decides to leave Europe forever and travel to America.
 After spending some time with the Indians, he receives a letter announcing his sister's death.
 The novella concludes by revealing shortly after René told his tale, he was killed in a battle between the Natchez and the French.

-(Note: according to the version in Les Natchez, the action of the story takes place in the 1720s.)